Eco-Friendly Toothpaste: A Simple Swap for a Healthier Smile and Planet

 What Makes Toothpaste “Eco-Friendly”?

-• Toothpaste tablets in refillable tins or paper tubes
+• Toothpaste tablets stored in refillable tins or paper containers

 • Vegan formulas